rakeshshriwas/angular-interview-questions/README.md

 	**None:** Disables view encapsulation, Styles defined in a component can affect the entire application.

-138. ### What is ng-content?
+275. ### What is ng-content and its purpose?
-     The ng-content directive in Angular is used for Content Projection.
-It allows you to pass content into a component from its parent component, enabling the creation of flexible and reusable components. helps to increase component reusability.
+     The ng-content is used to insert the content dynamically inside the component that helps to increase component reusability.

-     ```html
+     ```javascript
 	<div class="card">
 	 <div class="card-header">
 	   <ng-content select="[header]"></ng-content>